SINTEFMedtek/CustusX/source/plugins/org.custusx.acquisition/doc/org.custusx.acquisition.md

 Record a stream of ultrasound images and tracking data, and save to disk.
 The saved data can be used to create a 3D volume reconstruction.

+For a description of the file format, see \ref org_custusx_resource_core_usacquisitionfileformat

 \addindex sound_speed_converter_widget